 When people see your masterpieces, give them the basic information they need to get down to business and hire you!

-The worst thing that you can do is use your Personal and Professional accounts from the one Facebook profile.
+One of the best Facebook tips for photographers we can give you is to not mix your Personal and Professional accounts on Facebook.
 You might want to talk about how your local football team got on this weekend, or talk about a party you went to with friends.
 Doing that through what is meant to be your business page, though, isn’t the smartest decision.